top of page

 The weaker may attempt to force a regime of sensitivity over society because they, too, want power, whether they admit it or not.
 Otherwise they would not call to repress the insensitive.
 Do you see, then, how essential and basic power is in human society?
 We all need it.
 So, we compete, directly or otherwise, for it.
 As such, the call to be more polite and empathetic can be seen as the attempt of the sensitive to get/preserve their power.

 Submit to the weak, and you will be giving them power.
 Sensitive/vulnerable or any other kind of weakness.
 You will be giving power to those who are weak against their own sensitivities.
 Should it change the "natural order"?
-Because on the long term, this will not change the very premise of the Zanetti Clan Philosophy:
+On the long term, this will not change the very premise of the Zanetti Clan Philosophy:

 "The strong have the right to rule over the weak"